shehreendheda/katacoda-scenarios/slov2/slopractice/step4.md

    Notice that **Tags** have been automaically added for the corresponding `env`, `service`, and `resource_name`.
 You can use these tags to search the monitors in the Manage Monitors list.
 These tags also link the monitor to corresponding APM Service and Resource pages.

 Now that you've created the monitor.
-Let's create the Monitor Based SLO.
+Let's create the Monitor-based SLO.

-## Creating the Monitor Based SLO
+## Creating the Monitor-based SLO

 1. Navigate to <a href="https://app.datadoghq.com/slo/new" target="_datadog">**Monitor** > **New SLO**</a>.

-2. Under **Define the source**, select **Monitor Based**, then select the monitor you created above, `Service store-frontend on resource_name:spree::homecontroller_index has a high p99 latency on env:ruby-shop`.
+2. Under **Define the source**, select **Monitor-based**, then select the monitor you created above, `Service store-frontend on resource_name:spree::homecontroller_index has a high p99 latency on env:ruby-shop`.

 3. Under **Set your targets**, click **New Target +**.
 Set **Target:** to `99%` and **Time Window:** to `30 Days`.